 He is a 4-Time Northwest Conference Coach of the Year.
 Best was also a recipient of the 2013 and 2014 District 8 Coach of the Year honor.
 In 2014 he was named the AP Division IV State Coach of the Year as well as the State Coaches’ Association Coach of the Year.
 He is a member of the Ohio High School Basketball Coaches Association and District 8 Coaches Association.
 Jeremy is married to Jennifer and they have two children, Ethan (12) and Lillie (8).
 In his spare time he enjoys his family, exercise and following Cincinnati Reds baseball.

 Lee Day has been instructing summer leadership courses for Educational Resources since 2003.
-The 2018-19 school year is his 40th year in education.
+The 2021-22 school year is his 43rd year in education.
 Lee graduated from Ohio Northern University with a Mathematics degree in education in 1979 and then earned his Masters in counseling from Xavier University in 1983.
-After teaching high school math, he became head of the guidance department at Lebanon High School in 1990 and served in that capacity until he retired in June of 2014.
+After teaching high school math, he became head of the guidance department at Lebanon High School in 1990 and served in that capacity until he retired after 35 years in June of 2014.
 Only retired 1 month, he now is in his 8th year as the District Head Counselor at Middletown HS.
 Lee has coached sophomore basketball (1 year), varsity football (9 years of which 3 as head coach), reserve golf (14 years), head golf (13 years) and reserve baseball (2 years) all at Lebanon.
 At the completion of the 2010 baseball season, Lee retired as Lebanon’s Head Varsity coach after 29 years.
 He served on the state baseball coaches’ association executive board for 14 years and was President in 2013.
 Lee also has officiated high school and college basketball for 37 years, retiring in 2017.
 He has been fortunate to have worked 8 OHSAA state championship basketball tournaments, and was named Ohio Boys Basketball Official of the Year in 2017.
-He is a member of the Miami Valley Baseball Coaches Association Hall of Fame (2000) and a member of the Middletown Basketball Officials Association Hall of Fame (2006), a member of the Lebanon City Schools Hall of Fame (2015) and a member of the Lebanon High School Athletic Hall of Fame (2021).
+He is a member of the Miami Valley Baseball Coaches Association Hall of Fame (2000), a member of the Middletown Basketball Officials Association Hall of Fame (2006), a member of the Lebanon City Schools Hall of Fame (2015) and a member of the Lebanon High School Athletic Hall of Fame (2021).

 In his spare time, Day enjoys playing golf.
 He and his wife Jodi were married in 1980 and have two sons, Trevor and Clint.
 Both boys played golf and baseball at Lebanon High School and earned many academic and athletic awards.
-Trevor lives and works in the restaurant business in Georgetown, SC and Clint is a Vice-President in the Lending Department at LCNB National Bank in Lebanon.
+Trevor lives and works in the restaurant business in Georgetown, SC while Clint is a Vice-President in the Lending Department at LCNB National Bank in Lebanon.
 Clint and his wife, Breann, have given Lee & Jodi their first grandson (Griffith) who was born in 2021.

 Tom Held has been instructing summer leadership courses with Educational Resources since 2004.
-With conclusion of the 2018-19 school year, he will have completed 33 years in education.
+With the conclusion of the 2021-22 school year, he will have completed 36 years in education.
 Tom Held is the current Head Baseball Coach (1999 – present) at the Defiance High School in Northwest Ohio.
 In 1984, he earned his teaching degree in Comprehensive Business Education from Defiance College.
 In 1995, he earned his Masters of Education in Administration from the University of Toledo.
 He coached basketball for 13 years at Elmwood and Bryan High School.
-With the upcoming 2018 season, Tom has coached baseball for 32 years and 31 as a head coach at Elmwood, Bryan and Defiance.
+With the upcoming 2022 season, Tom has coached baseball for 32 years and 32 as a head coach at Elmwood, Bryan and Defiance.
 He was the Ohio Coach of the Year in 1999, 2008, 2012 2013, and 2016.
 Tom is also a member of the Acme Baseball Board of Directors.
-He has had the fortune to have over 90 former players go on to play college baseball and nine have played professionally.
-Currently four former Bulldogs are playing professionally.
+He has had the fortune to have over 100 former players go on to play college baseball and 11 have played professionally.
+Currently two former Bulldogs are playing professionally.
 He was inducted into the Ohio HS Baseball Coaches Hall of Fame 2012 and the Defiance College Hall of Fame in the fall of 2012.
-Tom resides in Defiance with his wife, Deanne, and has three children, Chayse, 35, Cassidy, 23, and Cal, 18.
+Tom resides in Defiance with his wife, Deanne, and has three children, Chayse, 38, Cassidy, 26, and Cal, 21.